lehuyPTIT/Todo_App/README.md

 -------------
 - Navigate to project folder.
 - Run: "npm start" to start server.
-- Run: "npm run package-linux to build the package to execute app in production environment ( Note: Package building currently only works in Linux-env, author hasn't tested in the others envs)
+- Run: "npm run package-linux to build the package to execute app in production environment.
+( Note: Package building currently only works in Linux-env, author hasn't tested in the others envs)

 AUTHOR